Klabat Stadium

 Klabat Stadium is a multi-use stadium in Manado, North Sulawesi, Indonesia.
 It is currently used mostly for football matches and is used as the home venue for Persma Manado and Sulut United.
-The stadium holds 10,000 people.
+It is also the former home venue for Persipura Jayapura.
+The stadium have a capacity of 20,000 people.
 The stadium is used for the friendly match between PSV Eindhoven and Persma Manado in the era of the 90s.